Tutorial: Converting a Single Instrument Audio File

 4. Select I know what instruments comprise the original audio.
 Click the Next button to continue.

 5. Since the audio file contains a single type of instrument, a piano, choose the Single option and click Next to continue.
-(If you have the Polyphonic Edition of intelliScore, you won't see the step in the New Project Wizard.)
+(If you have the Polyphonic Edition of intelliScore, you won't see this step in the New Project Wizard.)

 6. Now select the instrument from the list box.
 Choose 0 - Acoustic Grand Piano.
 You can click the speaker button to hear what the instrument sounds like through your sound card.
 Click Next to continue.